gitReiko/bannerlord_europe_1100_eastern_expansion/README.md

 1. recreate Eastern Europe for mod Europa 1100
 2. create transferable settlements of Eastern Europe for the Europe Lemmy Map

-The action of the expansion takes place in the same timeline of 1090-1005.
-Submod also tries to be as historical as possible (lack of historical and archaeological materials) and my competence permits.
+Eastern Europe has the same 1090-1005 timeline.
+Submod also tries to be as historical as possible (lack of historical and archaeological materials and my competence).

-What does the mod add at this point:
+At this moment, the mod adds:

-- 13 cities, 20 castles, 48 villages
+- 13 cities, 21 castles, 51 villages
-- 8 kingdoms (Galicia, Jatvingia, Lithuania, Polatsk, Prussia, Volhynia, Samogitia, Zemgalia)
+- 10 kingdoms (Aestia, Galicia, Jatvingia, Latgalia, Lithuania, Polatsk, Prussia, Volhynia, Samogitia, Semigallia)
-- 5 cultures (Kryvian, Jatvingian, Volhynia, Lithuanian, Latvian)
+- 6 cultures (Aestian, Kryvian, Jatvingian, Volhynia, Lithuanian, Latvian)

 My future plans

-- add Latgalian and Aestian kingdoms
+- Add historical settlements and clans for Poland, possibly Hungary
 - add Dregovian culture and further creation of Kyivan kingdom
 - planned settlements and kingdoms can be seen on the map.
 The map is draft and may change a lot.